 Josemaria Escriva’s “17 Signs of a Lack of Humility” – Look Familiar?

-In his book, The Way, Furrow, The Forge, St Josemaria Escriva lists 17 signs of humility.
+In his book, The Way, Furrow, The Forge, St Josemaria Escriva lists 17 signs of a lack of humility.

 If we’re honest, these 17 signs of a lack of humility are not unfamiliar to us at all because we all exhibit some of them.